xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

      */
     exclude = []

     /**
      * Direct sources to exclude from checks (except animalsniffer).
      * This is useful as last resort, when extension or package is not enough for filtering.
      * Use {@link Project#files(java.lang.Object)} or {@link Project#fileTree(java.lang.Object)}
      * to create initial collections and apply filter on it (using
      * {@link org.gradle.api.file.FileTree#matching(groovy.lang.Closure)}).
      *
      * Plugin will include files into spotbugs exclusion filter xml (default one or provided by user).
      *
      * Note: this must be used when excluded classes can't be extracted to different source set and
      * filter by package and filename is not sufficient.
      */
      FileCollection excludeSources

     /**
      * User configuration files directory.
 Files in this directory will be used instead of default (bundled) configs.
      */
     configDir = 'gradle/config/'

+    /**
+     * Checkstyle 11 requires java 17, but checkstyle 10 could work on java 11.
+     * Spotbugs 4.9 requires java 11, but 4.8 could work on java 8.
+     *
+     * When enabled, plugin will automatically reduce checkstyle and spotbugs version according to current java.
+     *
+     * WARNING: not recommended to use because you will use DIFFERENT tools on different JDK which could lead
+     * to different quality warnings.
+     *
+     * Option exists for plugin internal use - to check compatibility with java 8 and 11 in plugin tests.
+     */
+    fallbackToCompatibleToolVersion = false
 }
 ```